refractionPOINT/lce_doc/docs/codelab_dr.md

 ### Services Used

-This code lab will use the Detection & Response service as well as the Replay service to validate and test the rule prior to pushing it to production.
+This code lab will use the Replay service to validate and test the rule prior to pushing it to production.

 ## Setup and Requirements